 Step 6: Keep A Journal Of Your Puppy’s Potty Training Progress

-If you’re having any trouble training your puppy, the information in the journal can help pinpoint the issue.
+If you’re having trouble training your puppy, the information in the journal can help pinpoint the issue.

 Step 7: Train Your Dog To Go Potty On Command Using Positive Reinforcement